-The NSP was opened for applications in February, 2009.
+The NSP was opened for applications in February 2009.
 After the award of funding and the signing of contracts/agreements, the preliminary work to be accomplished before the actual expenditure of funds, included, but was not limited to, historical reviews, inspections, writing of bid specifications for demolition and submitting purchase contracts and rehab specifications on foreclosed houses.
 Although none of the NSP funds were actually expended in 2009, by July 2010, 85% of our \$1.215 million project allocation had been earmarked with set up forms for units.

-By the end of December, 2011, a total of 11 condemned units has been demolished, 4 houses had been completed in the ARR program, 4 more had been purchased with rehab in progress, and two families had received down payment assistance
+By the end of December 2012, a total of 18 condemned units has been demolished, 10 houses had been completed in the ARR program and two families had received down payment assistance.
+This will be the final statistics because the program completion date is January 31, 2013.